d12frosted/elpa-mirror/gnu/plz-readme.txt

         `THEN', or the kind of result to return for synchronous requests.
 It may be:

-        • `buffer' to pass the response buffer.
+        • `buffer' to pass the response buffer, which will be narrowed to the response body and decoded according to `DECODE'.
-        • `binary' to pass the response body as an undecoded string.
+        • `binary' to pass the response body as an un-decoded string.
         • `string' to pass the response body as a decoded string.
-        • `response' to pass a `plz-response' struct.
+        • `response' to pass a `plz-response' structure.
-        • A function, to pass its return value; it is called in the response buffer, which is narrowed to the response body (suitable for, e.g. `json-read').
         • `file' to pass a temporary filename to which the response body has been saved without decoding.
-        • `(file FILENAME)' to pass `FILENAME' after having saved the response body to it without decoding.  `FILENAME' must be a non-existent file; if it exists, it will not be overwritten, and an error will be signaled.
+        • `(file ~FILENAME)' to pass `FILENAME' after having saved the response body to it without decoding.  `FILENAME' must be a non-existent file; if it exists, it will not be overwritten, and an error will be signaled.
+        • A function, which is called in the response buffer with it narrowed to the response body (suitable for, e.g. `json-read').

         If `DECODE' is non-nil, the response body is decoded automatically.
 For binary content, it should be nil.
 When `AS' is `binary', `DECODE' is automatically set to nil.

-        `THEN' is a callback function, whose sole argument is selected above with `AS'.
-Or `THEN' may be `sync' to make a synchronous request, in which case the result is returned directly.
+        `THEN' is a callback function, whose sole argument is selected above with `AS'; if the request fails and no `ELSE' function is given (see below), the argument will be a `plz-error' structure describing the error.
+Or `THEN' may be `sync' to make a synchronous request, in which case the result is returned directly from this function.

-        `ELSE' is an optional callback function called when the request fails (i.e. if curl fails, or if the HTTP response has a non-2xx status code).
+        `ELSE' is an optional callback function called when the request fails (i.e. if curl fails, or if the `HTTP' response has a non-2xx status code).
 It is called with one argument, a `plz-error' structure.
-If `ELSE' is nil, an error is signaled when the request fails, either `plz-curl-error' or `plz-http-error' as appropriate, with a `plz-error' structure as the error data.
+If `ELSE' is nil, a `plz-curl-error' or `plz-http-error' is signaled when the request fails, with a `plz-error' structure as the error data.
 For synchronous requests, this argument is ignored.

+        `NOTE': In v0.8 of `plz', only one error will be signaled:
+        `plz-error'.
+The existing errors, `plz-curl-error' and
+        `plz-http-error', inherit from `plz-error' to allow applications to update their code while using v0.7 (i.e. any `condition-case' forms should now handle only `plz-error', not the other two).

         `FINALLY' is an optional function called without argument after `THEN' or `ELSE', as appropriate.
 For synchronous requests,